exonum/exonum-java-binding/README.md

 # Exonum Library for Java
-This is a primary repository for Exonum projects for java.
+This is a primary repository for Exonum projects in Java.
 The following projects are available:
  - [Exonum Java Binding](exonum-java-binding-parent)